rbong/jmc/README.md

 jmc
 ===

 just mpd covers.
-Type jmc -h or jmc -H for options.
-Enter q to quit. mpd must be playing a song for it to display graphics.
+Type jmc -h or jmc -H for options. mpd must be playing a song for it to display graphics. jmc can be set into fullscreen mode by pressing f.
+Screen dimensions must be set via the -d option.
+Press q to quit.

 dependencies
 ===